-This Regulation lays down obligations on the Member States with respect to their minimum contributions to the Union's greenhouse gas emission reduction target for the period from 2021 to 2030, as well as rules on determining annual emission allocations and for the evaluation of Member States' progress towards meeting their minimum contributions.
+This Regulation lays down obligations on the Member States with respect to their minimum contributions [...] for the period from 2021 to 2030 to fulfilling the Union's [...] target of reducing its greenhouse gas emissions by 30% below 2005 levels in 2030 in the sectors covered by Article 2, as well as rules on determining annual emission allocations and for the evaluation of Member States' progress towards meeting their minimum contributions.